Lucia922/IT115-A4-G1/README.md

 # IT115-A4-G1
 ## Project Introduction

 This group project is to create a web page in order to practice our Github skills.
-The topic of the Webpage is on Roman Vomitoriums, and the final page can be found at https://lucia922.github.io/IT115-A4-G1/
+The topic of the Webpage is "9 Strange and Gross Facts About Ancient Rome", and the final page can be found at https://lucia922.github.io/IT115-A4-G1/

 ## Contributors List